roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "May I lick it?
 I'd better lick it, right?
 I fancy to lick it."
 "Hey, wait, Yuuyami, you can't!
-I'm yet practising now!"
+I'm  practising yet!"

 Lydia suppressed the head of Yuuyami.
 Both Lydia and Yuuyami wore scarlet _hokama_ over a white _dogi_.[^3] Apropos, Yuuyami had recently embedded a taste sensor.
 And from that time forward she grew enthusiast  licking a various objects.
 She loving to taste Lydia's body in particular, and she will lick it upon every opportunity.
-Yuuyami has an appearance of a Japanese lady of around eighteen of age, her hair is black and long.
+Yuuyami has an appearance of a Japanese lady of about eighteen of age, her hair is black and long.
 Forelock cut straight.
 Her bosom is larger than Lydia's, however generally modest.
-Her visage is harmonious at a level what without a hindrance​ might be described as a God represent all the beauty upon.
-Surely there is no life-form under this universe that is more lovely than you, Yuuyami.
-Lydia was convinced.
+Her visage is harmonious at a level which without a hindrance​ might be described as the God has represented all the beauty upon.
+Surely there is no life-form under this universe that is more lovely than you, Yuuyami—was convinced Lydia.

 <p markdown="1">"Oi, you, over there, Yuuyami."</p>